MicrosoftDocs/azure-docs/articles/sap/workloads/rise-integration-security.md

 | SNC        | Microsoft Entra ID    | SAP GUI                          | Configuration by customer         |
 | SPNEGO     | Active Directory (AD) | Web GUI, SAP Enterprise Portal   | Configuration by customer and SAP |

 SSO against Active Directory (AD) of your Windows domain for ECS/RISE managed SAP environment, with SAP SSO Secure Login Client requires AD integration for end user devices.
 With SAP RISE, any Windows systems are not integrated with the customer's active directory domain.
-This isn't necessary for SSO with AD/Kerberos as the domain security token is read on the client device and exchanged securely with SAP system.
+The domain integration isn't necessary for SSO with AD/Kerberos as the domain security token is read on the client device and exchanged securely with SAP system.
 Contact SAP if you require any changes to integrate AD based SSO or using third party products other than SAP SSO Secure Login Client, as some configuration on RISE managed systems might be required.

 ## Microsoft Sentinel with SAP RISE

-The [SAP RISE certified](https://www.sap.com/dmc/exp/2013_09_adpd/enEN/#/solutions?id=s:33db1376-91ae-4f36-a435-aafa892a88d8) Microsoft Sentinel solution for SAP applications allows you to monitor, detect, and respond to suspicious activities and guard your critical data against sophisticated cyberattacks for SAP systems hosted on Azure, other clouds, or on-premises infrastructure.
+The [SAP RISE certified](https://www.sap.com/dmc/exp/2013_09_adpd/enEN/#/solutions?id=s:33db1376-91ae-4f36-a435-aafa892a88d8) Microsoft Sentinel solution for SAP applications allows you to monitor, detect, and respond to suspicious activities.
+Microsoft Sentinel guards your critical data against sophisticated cyberattacks for SAP systems hosted on Azure, other clouds, or on-premises infrastructure.

 The solution allows you to gain visibility to user activities on SAP RISE/ECS and the SAP business logic layers and apply Sentinel’s built-in content.
 -	Use a single console to monitor all your enterprise estate including SAP instances in SAP RISE/ECS on Azure and other clouds, SAP Azure native and on-premises estate